 Vincent van Gogh (1853-1890)

 Vincent held various jobs from age 16 in art galleries in Paris, London and Brussels, but was fired in 1876.
 Next he wanted to be a preacher, but ended up working in a bookstore.
-After one year he left a theology study in Amsterdam and went on the be a lay preacher for coal miners in the Borinage district in Belgium.
+After one year he left a theology study in Amsterdam and went on to be a lay preacher for coal miners in the Borinage district in Belgium.
 His constant depressions and his difficult, fanatical and explosive character made him hard to fit in.
 In the Borinage he started to draw and in 1880 he chose to be an full time artist, supported by his brother Theo.
 A short unhappy year in a Brussels art academy later, he returned to his parents in 1881, then lived in The Hague for a while.

 During a period in the province of Drente he produced dark paintings, culminating in the Potato Eaters in 1885.
 He left for Antwerp in that year.
 After only three months and many arguments with his teachers, he left his study at the Antwerp Art Academy.
 Antwerp held many disappointments for him: he was ridiculed for his art, living in poverty and also contracted syphilis there.
 He was exhausted and suicidal, and left for Paris without paying his debts.
 In Paris he discovered Japanese woodblock prints (in the gallery of art dealer Siegfried Bing) and started collecting them.